Rainnorm/Rainnorm/README.md

-# Привет, я Python-разработчик

-Разрабатываю Telegram-ботов с бизнес-логикой и API-интеграциями

-## Чем занимаюсь
-- Боты для анкет и регистрации
-- API-интеграции (фильмы, сервисы и др.)
-- Matchmaking-системы (логика знакомств)
+# I build Telegram bots in Python

+I develop custom Telegram bots that automate business processes, handle user interactions, and integrate with external APIs.

+## What I can build for you
+- Telegram bots for forms, surveys, and user registration
+- Bots with API integrations (services, databases, third-party systems)
+- Advanced logic bots (matching systems, workflows, automation)

-## Технологии
+## Technologies I use
-- Python / python-telegram-bot
+- Python (python-telegram-bot)
 - PostgreSQL
 - Docker
-- Работа с API
+- API integrations

-## Проекты
+## Projects experience
-- Anketa Bot - сбор анкет пользователей
+- Anketa Bot — user data collection and form automation
-- OMDB Bot - работа с внешним API
+- OMDB Bot — Telegram bot with external API integration
-- Tinder Logic Bot - система матчей
+- Tinder Logic Bot — user matching and interaction system

+## What you get
+- Clean and structured code
+- Stable and scalable bot architecture
+- Clear user flows and logic
+- Support for deployment and setup

-## Связь
+## Contact
-- Telegram: @Rainnorm
+Message me on Telegram: @Rainnorm